 A 502 Bad Gateway Error is a general indicator that there's something wrong with a website's server communication.
 Since it's just a generic error, it doesn't actually tell you the website's exact issue.
 When this happens, your website will serve an error web page to your site's visitors, like the photo below.

-Fortunately, there are five common and effective solutions for fixing most of the causes of a 502 Bad Gateway Error.
+Fortunately, there are seven common and effective solutions for analyzing and fixing most of the causes of 502 Bad Gateway Errors.

 How to Fix a 502 Bad Gateway Error

 - Check for any DNS changes.